Goals of Program

 Call for Artists

-The University Club of Portland is accepting applications for the 2014-2015 Artist-In-Residence February 1 – March 15, 2014.
+The University Club of Portland is accepting applications for the 2015-2016 Artist-In-Residence in early 2015.
+The final date will be announced.
 This year-long program offers a professional studio artist living in Oregon or southern Washington the opportunity to create in a private studio, offer workshops and lectures, exhibit and sell work, and enjoy complimentary membership in the premier social club in Portland.
-Artists in the following fields: painting, drawing, printmaking, photography, sculpture, mixed media. www.uclubpdx.com/artist DEADLINE: March 15, 2014.
+Artists in the following fields: painting, drawing, printmaking, photography, sculpture, mixed media. www.uclubpdx.com/artist DEADLINE: To be determined in early 2015

 Benefits to University Club Members